 The first time I attended the Winter Carnival in Québec, my number one priority was meeting Bonhomme Carnaval, a jovial snowman wearing a red toque and an arrow sash who acts as the carnival's official representative.
 Each year on the opening night of the carnival, the mayor of Québec presents Bonhomme with the key to the city to symbolize his role as King of the festivities.

 I had learned all about the Québec Winter Carnival and Bonhomme in my French classes as a kid so he had bona fide celebrity status as far as I was concerned.
 Fortunately, it didn't take long to find him as Bonhomme spends his days visiting carnival sites.
-The Ice Palace, across from the Parliament Building at Place de l'Assemblée Nationale, which is designed and built for Bonhomme each year and open for tours is a must for anyone attending Carnival.
+The Ice Palace, near the Parliament Building at Place de l'Assemblée Nationale, which is designed and built for Bonhomme each year and open for tours is a must for anyone attending Carnival.

 Bundle Up and Attend a Night Parade